kadkhodaei-research-group/XIE-SPP/README.md

 $ source ~/.bashrc
 $ conda update conda
 ```
-Create an envirenment for this package (It's is possible to use other envirnments if you already have one ready) and install all the [minimum requirements](minimum_requirements.txt) to run this model.
+Create an envirenment for NNCSP package (It's is possible to use other envirnments if you already have one ready) and install all the [minimum requirements](minimum_requirements.txt) to run this model.

 ```bash
 $ cd TO/THE/PATH/WHERE/YOU/KEEP/NN-crystal-synthesizability-predictor